EighteenAces/mychatapp/README.md

 The functionalities I only created are: Login, Register, and Chat function but I wasn't able to create a notification and contact list functionality and for other features I included image upload.

+For the search button, you must specify the username/display name you just created to start chat.

 ## Available Scripts

 In the project directory, you can run: